i05nagai/memorandum/cloud/aws/aws_identity_and_access_maangement.md

     * A role that a service assumes to perform actions in your account on your behalf
 * Policy
     * Identity-based policies
         * Attach managed and inline policies to IAM identities, such as users, groups to which users belong, and roles.
     * Resource-based policies
+        * attached to a resource
+        * Resource-based policies differ from resource-level permissions
     * Organizations SCPs
     * Access control lists
         * Use ACLs to control what principals can access a resource.
 ACLs are similar to resource-based policies, although they are the only policy type that does not use the JSON policy document structure.